nikita-volkov/strelka/README.md

 module Main where

 import Prelude
-import qualified Strelka.RequestParser as A import qualified Strelka.ResponseBuilder as B import qualified Strelka.WAI as C
+import qualified Strelka.RequestParsing as A import qualified Strelka.ResponseBuilding as B import qualified Strelka.WAI as C

 main =